TheUserDead/LedCubeButtons/README.md

 After power on, device running auto mode.
 If you press any button < or > device stay in this effect.

-For return in auto mode you can press < and > buttons for 1-2 sec, you will see the descending column inside the cube, he says the inclusion of the automatic mode.
+For return in auto mode you can press < and > buttons for 1-2 sec and release, you will see the descending column inside the cube, he says the inclusion of the automatic mode.
 That's all folks!

 ToDo List: